Brunswick (BC)

 David M. Foulkes, Chairman and Chief Executive Officer

-David M. Foulkes joined Brunswick Corporation in 2007 and was appointed Chief Executive Officer in 2019, taking on the additional role of Chairman in March 2025.
-Prior to his CEO role, Mr. Foulkes served as President – Brunswick Marine Consumer Solutions and Brunswick's Chief Technology Officer (CTO).
-He held various leadership positions within Brunswick's Mercury Marine division, including Vice President of Product Development and Engineering and President of Mercury Racing, leading the development of significant product lines.
-Before joining Brunswick, he spent 18 years with Ford Motor Company in senior roles and also worked with Shell Exploration and the Ministry of Defense in the United Kingdom.
+David M. Foulkes joined Brunswick Corporation in 2007.
+He was appointed Chief Executive Officer in 2019 and will become Chairman of the Brunswick Board of Directors in March 2025.
+Prior to his CEO role, Mr. Foulkes served as President – Brunswick Marine Consumer Solutions and as Brunswick's Chief Technology Officer (CTO).
+He held various positions of increasing responsibility at Brunswick's Mercury Marine division, including Vice President of Product Development and Engineering and President of Mercury Racing.
+Before joining Brunswick, Mr. Foulkes spent 18 years with Ford Motor Company in a series of senior roles.
+He also worked with Shell Exploration and the Ministry of Defense in the United Kingdom.
+Mr. Foulkes holds a bachelor's and master's degree in aeronautics from Imperial College in London.

 Ryan M. Gwillim, Executive Vice President, Chief Financial Officer and Strategy Officer

-Ryan M. Gwillim joined Brunswick Corporation in 2011 and assumed the role of Executive Vice President, Chief Financial Officer and Strategy Officer in July 2020.
-During his tenure at Brunswick, he held diverse finance and legal leadership positions, including Vice President – Finance and Treasurer, Vice President – Investor Relations, and Assistant General Counsel – Corporate and Securities.
-Before Brunswick, Mr. Gwillim was an associate at Baker & McKenzie, focusing on corporate and securities practice, where he advised clients on M&A transactions globally.
-He was a key driver in Brunswick's strategic transformation, which included the sale of its bowling center business in 2014 and a struggling fitness operation, to focus on marine products.
-Mr. Gwillim is a certified public accountant and holds bachelor's and master's degrees in accounting, as well as a law degree from the University of Illinois.
+Ryan M. Gwillim joined Brunswick Corporation in 2011 and currently serves as Executive Vice President, Chief Financial Officer and Strategy Officer, a position he has held since June 2020.
+During his tenure at Brunswick, Mr. Gwillim held roles such as Vice President – Finance and Treasurer, Vice President – Investor Relations, and Assistant General Counsel – Corporate and Securities, where he was responsible for SEC compliance and financial reporting.
+He was also named General Counsel – International in 2015.
+Before joining Brunswick, Mr. Gwillim was an associate with Baker & McKenzie in Chicago in their corporate and securities practice group.
+Mr. Gwillim is a certified public accountant and holds bachelor's and master's degrees in accounting, as well as a law degree, from the University of Illinois.

-Áine L. Denari, Executive Vice President and President, Navico Group and Brunswick Chief Technology Officer
+Áine L. Denari, Executive Vice President and President, Navico Group, and Chief Technology Officer

 John G. Buelow, Executive Vice President and President, Mercury Marine